 Synopsis: Rites of Conquest was written by Roger Stern with art by John Buscema on breakdowns and Tom Palmer on finishes and opens with Hercules holding up a solid oak table with a dozen people sitting on it, to settle a proposition bet with a guy he is drinking with.
-The pair drink on with Hercules espousing the virtues of his fellow Avengers; Captain America, Namor, Black Knight and Captain Marvel, but gets quite irate when the Wasp is mention, especially in her capacity as Chairperson.
+The pair drink on with Hercules espousing the virtues of his fellow Avengers; Captain America, Namor, Black Knight and Captain Marvel, but gets quite irate when the Wasp is mentioned, especially in her capacity as Chairperson.
 He starts getting violently angry and starts trashing the bar they are in, the damage even spilling out into the street.
 The other guy leaves as Hercules tries to make amends after calming down and it turns out that Hercules’ drinking buddy is the villain known as the Wrecker.
 Wrecker checks in with Rita ‘Yellowjacket’ DeMara, who then contacts Dr Karla ‘Moonstone’ Sofen who passes the information along to their leader Baron Helmut Zemo.
 Zemo is planning something and needs the villains he has collected to do it, even Moonstone, but it’s clear that he doesn’t trust her.

 Elsewhere Monica ‘Capt Marvel’ Rambeau visits the moon and paris, revelling in her powers.
 Zemo is aware of this, troubled by just how powerful Marvel is.
 This causes him to check on Moonstone over the progress on controlling the villain Blackout, whilst the Fixer works on Zemo’s headband/tiara thing.
 Whilst this is going on, Piledriver acts on Zemo’s orders to attack Mr Hyde and Zemo ends the battle in front of Moonstone to reassert his leadership in front of her.